wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 <hr />

+## Certifications about change mangement

+There are several out there.

-## Certifications specifically about change mangement
+### Certifications specifically about change mangement

 * $213 <a target="_blank" href="https://gaqm.org/certifications/change_management/cpcm">Certified Problem and Change Manager (CPCM)</a> by the Global Association for Quality Management (GAQM), focuses specifically on identifying and fixing problems in an organization - those working with development processes or overseeing product life cycles.
 It covers identifying areas for change, implementing that change, encouraging employee buy-in, and creating resilient strategies.
 It's based on <a target="_blank" href="https://itprofessionalism.org/about-it-professionalism/competences/the-e-competence-framework/">EU's e-Competency Framework</a> organized around macro processes PLAN – BUILD – RUN – ENABLE – MANAGE.